 The Second World War saw the U.S. military swell in size to an unprecedented 16,000,000 personnel.
 New units were constantly created to organize the behemoth force.
 Of course, every new unit needs its own unique insignia.
-So, who better to draw a new insignia than the talented artists at the Walt Disney Animation Studio?
+So, who better to draw new insignias than the talented artists at the Walt Disney Animation Studio?

 By the time America entered WWII, Disney animations had proven themselves as true feature-length films with box-office toppers like Snow White and the Seven Dwarfs, Pinocchio, Fantasia, and Dumbo.
-Disney’s animated shorts had already gained immense popularity to the point where Mickey Mouse was depicted on the patch of a Naval Reserve Squadron.
+Disney's animated shorts had already gained immense popularity to the point where Mickey Mouse was depicted on the patch of a Naval Reserve Squadron.
 Although unsanctioned by Disney, the pre-war patch started a trend that exploded across the military during WWII.
 In fact, Disney had to dedicate five artists to the full-time task of filling requests for military insignias.
 The Navy in particular had a fondness for incorporating Disney characters into its insignias.
-Here are some examples.

 MCAS El Toro